-Community Benefit Objective 6: Improve access to behavioral health services, both directly as well as in providing support for community initiatives.
+Community Benefit Objective 4: Improve access to behavioral health services, both directly as well as in providing support for community initiatives.

-Top Ten Health Need being addressed:
+Top Health Need:

-Mental health and substance abuse will be addressed in Objective 6.
-Resources at Mary Washington Hospital related to the Neurosciences Center will play a critical role in addressing this objective.
+Mental health and substance abuse will be addressed in Objective 4.
+Resources at Mary Washington Hospital related to the Brain Health Center and Snowden at Fredericksburg will play a critical role in addressing this objective.

 - 1. Increase capacity and services provided to promote access at Snowden of Fredericksburg to reduce referrals to other facilities due to the lack of beds or specialty services. - 2.
-Continued mental health assessment and physician-requested consultations for disposition with referrals for appropriate services. - 3.
-Provide expertise and references to other Workgroups as they address specific mental health concerns.
+Continued mental health assessment and physician-requested consultations for disposition with referrals for appropriate services - 3.
+Provide expertise and references to other Workgroups as they address specific mental health concerns

-- 1. Continue community-based collaborations with such organizations as the Rappahannock Area Community Services Board, regional utilization management teams and the Sunshine Foundation to improve coordination of care and increase access to behavioral health services. - 2.
-Continue to provide free mental health assessments and screenings to individuals in the community with appropriate referrals to services offered in the community. - 3.
+- Continue community-based collaborations with such organizations as the Rappahannock Area Community Services Board, regional utilization management teams, and Mental Health of America and to improve coordination of care and increase access to behavioral health services - 2.
+Continue to provide free mental health assessments and screenings to individuals in the community with appropriate referrals to services offered in the community - 3.
 Provide in-kind support to community behavioral support groups, such as Alcoholics Anonymous and Narcotics Anonymous. - 4.
 Continued support 24-hour Crisis Hotline with professional therapists to address immediate, behavioral health needs of community, including referrals to appropriate programs. - 5.
-Explore bilingual programming led by mental health professionals. - 6.
-Support the development of a strong mental health workforce with trainings and internships.
+Explore bilingual programming led by mental health professionals - 6.
+Support the development of a strong mental health workforce with trainings and internships

-- Reduction of referrals out-of-area for behavioral services as compared to previous year - Community members will have increased knowledge and awareness of key mental health signs and symptoms as well as a better understanding of services available.
+- Reduction of referrals out-of-area for behavioral services as compared to last year - Community members will have increased knowledge and awareness of key mental health signs and symptoms as well as a better understanding of services available.